MaxEtMoritz/PNavCopy/Translating.md

+# Userscript

+This describes how to translate the Userscript.
+Instructions for the Companion Bot see below.

-# How to Translate:
+## How to Translate:
 At the beginning of the Userscript you can find all strings that need to be translated.
 If you want to translate in a language, just copy all english strings and paste them below, giving a new language code (like en, de, ru etc., currently not something like en-US etc.).
-# Translation Syntax:
+## Translation Syntax:
 Each string has a key that is the identifier of the string.
 Don't change it, otherwise the translated string will not be found and the English string will be displayed!

 The Values to the Keys can be simple strings like ```'Hello World!'``` or they can be in a structure called 'nested strings' by me:
-# 'Nested string' Syntax:
+## 'Nested string' Syntax:
 ```yaml
 {
     ...